bunnusrabbitus/test-repo/RPM protocol.md

   1. Pre-warm RPM media (DMEM containing 7.5% FBS supplemented with 182 µM Puromycin and 208 µM emetine) and DMEM supplemented with 7.5% FBS.
   2. Aspirate media and wash once with warm DMEM/7.5% FBS.
   3. Pre-treat cells with 208 µM emetine for 15 minutes at 37°C
-  4. Aspirate and wash X 3 with warm DMEM/7.5% FBS.
+  4. Aspirate and wash x 3 with warm DMEM/7.5% FBS.
   5. Add warmed RPM media to coverslips for 5 minutes at 37°C
   6. Immediately place plate on ice.
   7. Wash cells x 2 with ice cold PBS.